workkkfor2012/gemini-coder/README.md

 ### Intelligent Update

-Update files based on code blocks in truncated edit format and fix malformed diffs.
+When applying chat response, update files based on code blocks in truncated edit format and fix malformed diffs.

 ✅ Regenerates whole files in concurrent API calls \
 ✅ Smaller models like Gemini Flash are sufficient